mptre/yank/README.md

-Read input from `stdin` and draw a selection interface where all fields in the given input is recognized by using a given set of delimiters which defaults to space (new line and tab characters is always treated as delimiters).
+Read input from `stdin` and draw a selection interface where all fields in the given input is recognized by using a given set of delimiters which defaults to space (new line, carriage return and tab characters are always treated as delimiters).
 The delimiters is a sequence of characters represented as a string and can be overwritten using the `-d` option.

 Using the `Ctrl-N` and `Ctrl-P` keys will move the field selection forward and backward.
 The interface support several Emacs like key bindings, consult the man